 Recent reporting indicates that terrorists maintain the intent to target the UAE.
 UAE authorities have arrested a number of alleged terrorists in connection with possible attack planning.
 Attacks could occur at any time and could target places of worship, military interests, malls and hotels, transport interests and other locations frequented by Westerners.

 There have been a number of terrorist attacks in the wider Gulf region in the past 12 months.
 Further attacks could occur.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin for more information.

 The UAE has a low incidence of crime.
-Petty crime, including pickpocketing and bag snatching, occurs but is still relatively rare.
+Petty crime, including pickpocketing and bag snatching, occurs but is relatively rare.

 Incidents of physical and verbal harassment and sexual assault of women occur.
 You should avoid walking alone after dark in isolated places, including pedestrian underpasses.
 See our Women page.